sparkflows/sparkflows-docs/docs/aws/admin-guide/ecs-fargate-sparkflows-deployment/alb-with-ssl-cert.rst

    :alt: aws
    :width: 60%

 Provide the load balancer configuration.
-Here you can select the ACM certificate that we imported in the first step.
+Here you can select the ACM certificate that we imported in the first step OR you can use an existing certificate managed by ACM or IAM.

 .. figure:: ../../../_assets/aws/ecs-fargate-sparkflows-deployment/configure-load-balancer.png
    :alt: aws